-If your credit score isn’t as high as you’d like it to be, you might be wondering why it is what it is.
-What could possibly have happened in your financial history to stop your score reaching the top?
+If your credit score isn’t as high as you’d like, you might be wondering why.
+What happened in your financial history to prevent your score from reaching the top?

-If you’re asking this question and looking to improve your credit score, here’s a rundown of five common things that prevent people from having a good credit profile.
+If you’re asking this question and looking to improve your credit score, read our rundown of five common things that can prevent people from having an excellent credit profile.

 1. You’ve never taken out credit before

-Your credit score reflects your ability to make repayments if you choose to take out credit.
-It’s based on your history of paying back credit cards, loans and other forms of credit so if you’ve never borrowed, you won’t have much of a history to speak of.
+Your credit score reflects your ability to make repayments after taking out credit.
+It’s based on your history of paying back credit cards, loans and other forms of credit.
+So if you’ve never had a credit card or otherwise borrowed, you won’t have much credit history to speak of.

-2. You’ve applied for a lot of credit in a short space of time
+2. You’ve applied for a lot of credit in a short amount of time

-If you have accounts in arrears, a history of making late payments and/or a county court judgement for unpaid bills, your credit score tells the tale.
-These things indicate that you’re financially stretched and not in a good position to take on and pay back any more credit.
+If you have accounts in arrears, a history of making late payments or a court judgement for unpaid bills, your credit score can tell the tale.
+These things indicate that you may not be in a good position to take on and pay back any more credit.

 4. You’re not on the electoral register